Close-up of a diamond ring casting a shadow with partial text visible.

 Arrests & Investigations

-French authorities have now arrested seven individuals, with four formally placed under investigation for organized theft and conspiracy.
-Among them is a former Louvre security guard, a revelation that understandably raises concerns about insider knowledge.
-One suspect was detained at Charles-de-Gaulle Airport attempting to leave the country.
+French authorities have now arrested nine individuals, with four formally placed under investigation for organized theft and conspiracy.
+Among them, reportedly, is a former Louvre security guard, a revelation that understandably raises concerns about insider knowledge.
+One suspect was detained early on at Charles-de-Gaulle Airport attempting to leave the country.

-Early rumors suggested he possessed some of the stolen jewels.
+Early rumors suggested one suspect possessed some of the stolen jewels.
+Evidently that was not the case.

 Official statements now make one thing very clear: